ImanJowkar/argocd-post/2-install-argocd/README.md

 ```

+attention to the following:
+`80:30162/TCP,443:32700/TCP   47m`

 now open your favorite browser and go the the following address: 172.20.0.2:30162

-`172.20.0.2` this is IP address obtain from the following command
+`172.20.0.2` This IP address is actually the IP of your Kubernetes node, obtained from the following command.
 ```

 kubectl get nodes -o wide